rust-lang/book/src/ch17-00-async-await.md

 finish.

 The video export is an example of a _CPU-bound_ or _compute-bound_ operation.
-It’s limited by the computer’s potential data processing speed within the _CPU_ or _GPU_, and how much of that speed it can dedicate to the operation.
+It’s limited by the computer’s potential data processing speed within the CPU or GPU, and how much of that speed it can dedicate to the operation.
 The video download is an example of an _IO-bound_ operation, because it’s limited by the speed of the computer’s _input and output_; it can only go as fast as the data can be sent across the network.